AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/initial-setup.md

 ## Add Permissions in Marketo {#add-permissions-in-marketo}

-After adding users in the in Admin Console, you must grant permissions in Marketo.
+After adding users in the in Admin Console, you must grant permissions in Marketo in order for them to have access to the Dynamic Chat shortcut from Marketo.

 1. In Marketo, click **Admin**.